lexman/tuttle/README.md

         plot "characters_count.dat" using 2: xtic(1) with histogram
         $script$

-This project does not produce the rigth answer on purpose.
-Coming soon : a tuttorial showing how to fix errors.

 When you run this project, you get a [report](http://abonnasseau.github.io/tuttle/docs/demo/tuttle_report.html) of every thing that has been run, when, whether it succeeded, an access to the logs, and...
 A nice dependency graph !